arafatrahman/wp-redirect-url/README.md

 Easily manage or create 301 redirects with this WP Redirect url plugin .
 If you want, you can easily redirect URL you need through this WP Redirect url plugin .
-You do not have to do any kind of coding for showing recent posts with thumbnail .
+You do not have to do any kind of coding for anage or create 301 redirection .
 Name of redirect field is optional .
 If You want Redirect properly you can added Request url (old url) And added destination url (new url) .
-Redirection is compatible with PHP from 5.6 and upwards (including 7.4).
+If you removed url you need to click removed url button and then save settings.Redirection is compatible with PHP from 5.6 and upwards (including 7.4).